 DEPOSIT 5.000 CAD per person

 LEVEL all experience levels; non-photographing partners will also love this tour!

-We are fully booked for these 3 amazing tours.
-If you would like to put your name on the waiting list, please fill out the booking form below.
+We received a cancellation for this trip and have space for a single male.
+To make a booking or to put your name on the waiting list, please fill out the booking form below.
 We are also planning to do this tour again in 2023.
 If you would like to pre-enroll for the 2023 trip, please mention this in the comments of the booking form.

 * The tour fee is based on everyone sharing a room.
 A single room can be booked in the airport hotel and possibly in Iqaluit (depending on availability).
 The difference in price for the hotel rooms will be discussed with you before we send out the final invoice, 6 months before the departure date.

 Please note that this tour fee is in CANADIAN DOLLARS, as we also get quoted in Canadian Dollars by our local operators.
 This means that the invoice will also be in Canadian Dollars, converted to USD for non-Canadians.